josh-works/josh-works.github.io/_posts/2022-07-24-2022-politics-of-jesus.md

 But let us set aside for purposes of discussion the assumption that the righteousness of God and the righteousness of humanity are most fundamentally located on the individual level.
 Let us make this, instead of an axiom, a hypothesis to be tested.
 Let us posit as at least thinkable the alternate hypothesis that for Paul righteousness, either in God or in human beings, might more appropriately be conceived of as having cosmic or social dimensions Such larger dimensions would not negate the personal character of the righteousness God imputes to those who believe; but by englobing the personal salvation in a fuller reality they would negate the individualism with which we understand such reconciliation.

-Krister Stendahl set about to call this axiom into question in his article "The Apostle Paul and the Introspective Conscience of the West."
+Krister Stendahl set about to call this axiom into question in his article "[The Apostle Paul and the Introspective Conscience of the West](https://static1.squarespace.com/static/569543b4bfe87360795306d6/t/5a4d41fa085229a032376713/1515012617149/01Stendahl.pdf)." '[^excellent-paper]

+[^excellent-paper]: I found this paper ([The Apostle Paul and the Introspective Conscience of the West (pdf)](https://static1.squarespace.com/static/569543b4bfe87360795306d6/t/5a4d41fa085229a032376713/1515012617149/01Stendahl.pdf)) to be excellent, I've read it four or five times over the years, _it has changed my soul_, would strongly endorse.

 Stendahl demonstrates one by one that all the constitutive elements of the classic "Luther-type experience" are missing in both the experience and the thought of the apostle.
 Paul was not preoccupied with his guilt and seeking the assurance of a gracious God; he was rather robust of conscience and untroubled about whether God was gracious or not.
 He never pleads either with Jews or Gentiles to feel an anguished conscience and then receive release from that anguish in a message of forgiveness.

 Second, Paul's understanding of the meaning of Hebrew law as taught is not that its function was to make people know their guilt, to prepare listeners for the message of forgiveness by deepening their awareness of their sinfulness.
 The law was rather a gracious arrangement the arrival of the Messiah.
 It is true that, once present, law makes its made by God for ordering the life of his people while they were awaiting opposite, sin, more visible; but that is not its first purpose nor its primary effect for the believer.